davejacobsen/HapticHaven/README.md

 **Features:**

-Demo all haptic feedback on one screen to easily compare them
+-Demo all haptic feedback on one screen to easily compare them

-*See descriptions and use cases for all 9 types built into Swift
+-See descriptions and use cases for all 9 types built into Swift

 -Share the code with yourself through Messages or email